bishalpaudelofficial/Mask-NoMask/README.md

 With Regards Team Bazinga ;)

-The Following codes is to be run in MATLAB r2020a version or newer The data given is personal.
-It should not be duplicated or altered.
+The Following codes is to be run in MATLAB r2020a version or newer.
+The data given are personal, it should not be duplicated or altered.

 ## [1.Yoloobjectdetector](https://github.com/Bishal1022/Mask-NoMask/tree/main/1.Yoloobjectdetector):